bioasp/caspo/docs/usage.rst

 Experimental designs
 ^^^^^^^^^^^^^^^^^^^^

 An example of a csv file shown as output of the **caspo design** command.
 This file shows 1 experimental design identified by "0" composed of 2 different conditions.
 The first condition proposes an experiment where "b" and "c" are stimulated.
-It also shows that under this condition the readout "f" will have 2 differences and the readout "1" will have 0 differences.
-Finally, under this first condition, the number of input-output behaviors pairs discriminated was 3.
+It also shows that this experimental condition allows to discriminate the readout "f" 2 times accross all input-output behaviors, and it does not allow to discriminate the readout "g".
+Under this first condition, the number of input-output behaviors pairs that will be discriminated will be of 3.

 .. csv-table::
     :header: TR:id,TR:a,TR:b,TR:c,TR:di, DIF:f, DIF:g, pairs